In this guide, we’ll show you an alternative to bankruptcy or new debt that can save your client’s distressed business.

 There is, in fact, a better way.
-This alternative mimics bankruptcy in part, actually reduces debt, and keeps the business in operation, but does so more effectively than Chapter 11.
+This alternative mimics bankruptcy in part, fully resolves debt, and keeps the business in operation, but does so more effectively than Chapter 11.

-A reputable third party like Second Wind Consultants that specializes in debt workout and corporate restructuring can reorganize the business so that it can emerge stronger and healthier.
+A reputable third party like Second Wind Consultants, which specializes in debt workouts and corporate restructuring, can reorganize the business so that it can emerge stronger and healthier.
 There’s no reason to risk destroying the company your client created or the jobs that depend on its success.
 Second Wind will provide business strategies for avoiding financial and emotional devastation and put your client back on the path to success.
 At the same time, an Alliance with Second Wind offers numerous advantages to you.

 You’re on the cutting edge.

 Keeping abreast of new trends is just as critical to your success as utilizing what you’ve learned from past experience.
 Continuous development of your skills and a high commitment to ethics maintain your advantage and are the basis for building a reputation of excellence.
 These efforts can position you as a leader in your community and enhance your brand recognition.

 Having a clear vision of the client’s business and financials gives you the power to anticipate imminent destruction and offer solutions for fixing the problem before it occurs — or at least before it gets out of hand.
 Thus the ability to predict a downturn, or knowledge of who can provide this evaluation, is critical to being the best in the business.